MrGranddy/UniMLR/README.md

 >UniMLR is a unified multi-label ranking method solving both multi classification and label ranking problems together.
 The repo also provides Ranked MNIST dataset creating codes and two novel multi-label ranking methods CRPC (Strong) and LSEP (Strong) which utilizes our novel paradigm.

-# UniMLR: Learning Implicit Class Significance via Calibrated Multi-Label Ranking
+# UniMLR: Modeling Implicit Class Significance for

-Access to paper provided at [https://arxiv.org/abs/2303.03907](https://arxiv.org/abs/2303.03907)
+Multi-Label Ranking

 ## Requirements